 W. 8th Avenue Over South Platte River Bridge Replacement

-The City and County of Denver and contractor partner Ames Construction continue replacement of the 8th Avenue bridge over the South Platte River.
-To improve public safety, the 92-year old bridge has been demolished and is currently being replaced with a wider bridge which adds a second eastbound through lane and 10-foot wide multi-use sidewalks on both sides of the bridge.
+The City and County of Denver and contractor partner Ames Construction replaced the 8th Avenue bridge over the South Platte River.
+To improve public safety, the 92-year old bridge had been demolished and was replaced with a wider bridge which added a second eastbound through lane and 10-foot wide multi-use sidewalks on both sides of the bridge.

-The $10.8 M project is being funded through the Elevate Denver bond program (approved by voters in 2017).
-Connections to the South Platte River Trail will be enhanced to provide an important regional link for recreation and commuting.
+The $10.8 M project was funded through the Elevate Denver bond program (approved by voters in 2017).
+Connections to the South Platte River Trail were enhanced to provide an important regional link for recreation and commuting.